CoEDL/ILR/docs/_pages/home.md

 toc: false
 share: false

-{::comment}
-This is a comment which is
+# This is a comment
-completely ignored.
-{:/comment}

 gallery:
   - url: https://www.arc.gov.au/